Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 (Birmingham, AL)

-People’s Justice Council will complete a toolkit based on their “From Resilience to Restoration” (FRtR) initiative.
+People’s Justice Council put together a toolkit based on their “From Resilience to Restoration” (FRtR) initiative.
 This toolkit will help individual houses of faith across the South create their own actionable climate action restoration plans.
 It will contain detailed guidelines, resources, strategies, and successful case studies from their pilot cohort in the Gulf South.
 Furthermore, it will be equipped with training modules to foster grassroots leadership within these communities, enhancing their resilience and restoration.
+PJC shared their lessons learned in this Lab newsletter*.

 Philly Thrive